elasekness/RNASeq_workshop/Day4.md

 Enrichment analyses identify pathways or gene categories that have a higher proportion of differentially expressed genes than by chance alone.
 We calculate pathway enrichment by dividing the proportion of DEGs in our pathway (DEGs in pathway/total number of genes in pathway) by the proportion of DEGs in our dataset (total number of annotated DEGs/total number of annotated genes) or our background gene set.
-We can test the null hypothesis with the hypergeometric test that determines the probability of getting k or more number of DEGs inside a gene set based on the hypergeometric distribution (a discrete probability distribution that describes the number of successes in a series of draws from a finite population without replacement). **Note that the hypergeometric test is equivalent to a one-tailed Fisher's exact test**
+We can test the null hypothesis with the hypergeometric test that determines the probability of getting k or more number of DEGs inside a gene set based on the hypergeometric distribution (a discrete probability distribution that describes the number of successes in a series of draws from a finite population without replacement). **Note that the hypergeometric test is equivalent to a one-tailed Fisher's exact test.**

 # Generate a vector of differentially expressed genes based on your DESeq2 results